Andbeav/SafeTweaks/README.md

 # SafeTweaks

-QOL tweaks that should be safe for servers.
+QOL tweaks that should be safe for use on servers.
 Think [Tweakeroo](https://github.com/maruohon/tweakeroo) without the 'hacky' features.

 ## Requirements